colbylee0921/studyBuddy/README.md

-This is my project that I took for Cogs 3.
+This is my project that I created for Cogs 3.